d-bl/MAE-gf/docs/snow-stitches/index.md

 The footsides have additional columns with snowflakes, these interfere with the footsides.
 Note that the square variant flips the snowflakes on the returning rows.

-**Steps:** The form jumps immediately to the _pairs from threads_ page to generate diagrams as shown below at the first step.
+**Steps:** The form jumps immediately to the _pair diagrams from thread diagrams_ page to generate diagrams as shown below at the first step.
 Well, we cheated a little: some twists are added manually for the legs to make the snowflake stand out more clearly.
 If you want parallel legs: don´t add the twists.
 If your want crossed legs: add the twists.
 The number of twists is not relevant for the next step.